-We currently invest in over 35 projects to find solutions to these conditions.
+Thousands of children continue to be affected by sight loss or blindness from inherited eye diseases that result from faulty genes.
+We know science holds the solution to transform the lives of children, adults and their families.
+We currently invest in over 35 projects to find answers to these conditions.
 We are focused on understanding the underlying genetics and improving diagnosis and treatments.

-Joe Pepper recovered some of his sight after taking part in the trial.
+Joe Pepper recovered some of his sight after taking part in the choroideremia clinical trial.
 He said:

 “To grow up gradually seeing your vision deteriorate and having to contemplate giving up the sports and activities you love was soul destroying.
 Thanks to the research funding of Fight for Sight I no longer have to prepare for going blind.
 I encourage everyone to treasure the sights you see.
 I certainly do and now always will be able to.”

 Choroideremia is a rare inherited cause of severe sight loss in men.
 Symptoms start in childhood with trouble seeing at night and eventually lead to complete blindness by around the age of 40.